-I have been traveling for the past 6 years of my life, and almost always independently.
-In no way, shape or form am I the same person as when I started embarking upon travel all those years ago.
+I have been traveling for the past six years of my life, and almost always independently.
+In no way, shape or form am I the same person as I was when I started embarking upon travel all those years ago.
 Travel has been a therapy for me, and has led me away from sadness and insecurity to independence and truly being happy in my own skin.

-Any traveler will relate to the nervous excitement felt when walking up a hot vestibule to a plane door, shuffling past the seats, hearing the sound of the seat belt buckling, gazing out the window as the engines roar, and feeling yourself lift into the sky, onward to a new adventure, to the unknown.
-This feeling has fueled my desires to keep seeing, learning, and exploring new things at any chance I can.
+Any traveler will relate to the nervous excitement felt when walking up a hot vestibule to a plane door, shuffling past the seats, hearing the sound of the seat belt buckling, gazing out the window as the engines roar, and feeling yourself lift into the sky, onward to a new adventure . . . to the unknown.
+This exciting and invigorating feeling has fueled my desires to keep seeing, learning, and exploring new things at any chance I can.

-When I was younger I was incredibly shy.
-When I reached high school I enrolled in drama classes in order to help bring me out of my shell.
-After having performed several monologues and other plays I overcame a huge barrier and felt myself communicating with others at much greater of ease.
-Fast forward to my university years where I continued joining clubs such as swing dancing, the dance team, the school newspaper, even the juggling club in order to help with my shyness, and soon after that is when I decided to book my first Euro trip.
-Every year after that I kept up my traveling, and although that first trip was packed with vulnerability and regrets (some people seemed to enjoy making my life hell), I honestly feel like I can stand up and talk to anyone now.
-How I wish to go back in time and put certain people in their place instead of just taking it and feeling worthless, but I sure as hell will never make that mistake again.
+As a young girl, I was incredibly shy.
+When I reached high school, I enrolled in drama classes to help bring me out of my shell.
+After having performed several monologues and plays, I overcame a huge barrier and felt myself communicating with others at much greater of ease.
+Fast forward to my university years, where I continued joining clubs such as the swing dance team, the dance force team, the university newspaper, and even the juggling club to help with my shyness.
+After a full year of extracurricular activities, I decided to book my first Euro trip, and every year after that I was determined to stay committed to my traveling.

-So many scenarios arise in solo travel where you are forced to step out of your comfort zone, do things that scare you, and simply trust that everything will work itself out.
-I’ve learned that it truly does, and the most important thing is to be confident in yourself, your abilities, and your decisions.
+So many scenarios arise in solo travel when you are forced to step out of your comfort zone, do things that scare you, and simply trust that everything will work itself out.
+I’ve learned that it truly does work itself out, and the most important thing is to be confident with yourself, your abilities, and your decisions.
 The worst thing you can do is allow others to treat you poorly.
-I have learned to disregard negative people with a dismissive wave of the hand, stand up for myself, shut any curtains of vulnerability, and be strong.
+I have learned to disregard negative people, stand up for myself, shut any curtains of vulnerability, and be strong.

 Is there really a greater way to express independence than traveling solo?
 Not that I’m aware of!
-Everything from keeping yourself company on a long airport layover, a long flight, or while strolling the streets of a new place and feeling content while doing so is a really wonderful thing to me.
+Everything from keeping yourself company on a long airport layover, a long flight, or while strolling the streets of a new place is a really wonderful thing to me.
 Figuring things out on your own is a great feeling and doing things at your own pace and in your own way is always a very welcome breath of fresh air.

 3. Let things go I can’t control